Havaianas

+History

 Beginning

 In the 1960s, the flip-flop was a practical shoe worn by the working-class and was only made in a blue-and-white design.
 It became so associated with the poorer sector of society that it was listed as one of the fundamental goods by the Brazilian government, along with other household products.
 Traveling merchants sold them from the back of their vans.
 Variations in color and design are claimed to have all started serendipitously in 1969 when one batch of flip-flops came out to be green and suddenly gained popularity.

 Marketing techniques

 Havaianas officially became a global brand in 2000, despite other brands imitating its style.
 To branch out to the global market, several marketing strategies were employed.
 Angela Hirata, the director of foreign trade for Alpargatas S.A. has explained that Havaianas was marketed to both the low-end market and the high-end market for all classes to purchase the shoe.
 The sandal can be purchased for US$6 to $40 in Brazil, but in the United States, the sandal can range at a more inflated price from US$11 to US$75.

 The hallmark of Havaianas's success is innovation.
 Creative styles with various colors were manufactured in addition to closed-toed sandals for customers who live in cooler climates.
 Sandals with embellishments, like Swarovski crystals were also integrated in the new styles to be used for fashion shows and to be worn by models on runways.
 Another necessity was to invest greatly in sales and advertising of the shoes.
 Today, more advertising is seen online, but colorful print advertisements were utilized to attract consumers to Havaianas.
-Several rival brands have also served as a hindrance, such as Crocs, Rip Curl and Quicksilver.
+Several rival brands have also served as a hindrance, such as Crocs, Reef, and Quiksilver.
 To combat these companies, Havaianas attracted new markets.
 The brand has also responded and remains flexible to changes in the market and consumers' preferences.
 For example, a drop in sales were noticed when Havaianas were being manufactured outside of Brazil and consequently, a decision was made to build another plant within Brazil.
 In total, the company has maintained popularity domestically and internationally with the aforementioned marketing strategies.
 Total revenue from Havaianas has been reported by Alpargatas S.A. to have increased from US$1.7bn in 2008 to US$2.6bn in 2011.

 In 2017 it was announced that they would be sponsoring the Sahara Force India Formula One team.